ChalmersGU-data-structure-courses/general-course-information/chalmers-gitlab.md

 You can change this by [adding an email address](https://git.chalmers.se/-/profile/emails) and then setting this as the [notification email](https://git.chalmers.se/-/profile/notifications).
 **Make sure to configure an email address you actually check.**

-[Set your name](https://git.chalmers.se/-/user_settings/profile) and a profile picture, if you wish.
+[Set your name](https://git.chalmers.se/-/user_settings/profile) and, if you wish, a profile picture.

 ### Setting up SSH and Git for Chalmers GitLab